GLOBAL MARKETS-Stocks gain on ECB stimulus hopes, U.S. economic data

 “It’s tough for Treasuries to sell off here given what’s going on in Europe,” said Gennadiy Goldberg, interest rate strategist at TD Securities in New York.

 Brent crude fell 15 cents to settle at $102.50 a barrel.
 U.S. crude rose 51 cents to settle at $93.86 per barrel.
-(Additional reporting by Nigel Stephenson and Francesco Canepa in London and Karen Brettell in New York; Editing by Dan Grebler and Leslie Adler)
+(Additional reporting by Nigel Stephenson in London and Karen Brettell in New York; Editing by Dan Grebler and Leslie Adler)